SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 ```

 The **body** section of the card view specifies the search box.
 The search button is configured to open the Quick View with the ID `SEARCH_RESULTS_QUICK_VIEW_REGISTRY_ID`.

 The **footer** section of the card view specifies the suggested item.
 The suggested item is configured to open the Quick View with the ID `ITEM_QUICK_VIEW_REGISTRY_ID`.

 ### Explore the Quick Views

 There are two mock Quick Views in the scaffolded code: `SearchResultsQuickView` and `ItemQuickView`.

 The implementation of both is standard and can be found in the following files:
 **./src/adaptiveCardExtensions/peopleSearch/quickView/SearchResultsQuickView.ts** and **./src/adaptiveCardExtensions/peopleSearch/quickView/ItemQuickView.ts**.

-The important part of the `SearchResultsQuickView` implementation is `data` getter which specifies `queryString` value based on the `state` of the ACE:
+The important part of the `SearchResultsQuickView` implementation is `data` getter that specifies `queryString` value based on the `state` of the ACE:

 ```ts
   public get data(): ISearchResultsQuickViewData {
     return {